 Q: Can I use your photographs of macarons, cupcakes etc etc to promote my own business/service?

 A: This is a serious question we’ve been asked.
 To be fair though at least they asked.
 We’ve had a lot of ‘companies’ using our own images of our own work to get orders for their business.
 It’s one of those situations where we find ourselves repeatedly banging our heads against brick walls.
 Why?
 Why use someone else’s work to pass off as your own?
 We had a company a few years ago try to crop our logo off of one of our photographs (badly too… a little of a the logo was left on the image).
 Luckily, another business in our industry let us know about it.
-We contacted them via our lawyer and they swore they were just showing what they could make for clients not that the image and work was their’s… but why actively crop our logo off and also not give us credit as well as detail how much they are to order?
+When we contacted them they swore they were just showing what they could make for clients not that the image and work was their’s… but why actively crop our logo off and also not give us credit as well as detail how much they are to order?
 Our advice to them was this: If you’re offering up images of work to show your customers what you can do then maybe you should actually create the work and not steal it.

 Q: Can you make my wedding cake for me please?
 I love your work!

-A: Thank you very much, we’d love to create your wedding cake but we’d need a few more details from you than that.
+A: Thank you very much, we’d love to create your wedding cake but we’d need a few more details.
 We don’t take on any wedding order without a date and venue set in place.
 We need to know when and where your cake needs to be so that we can book you in.
 We also get a lot of international emails too.
 If you’re emailing us about a wedding enquiry then please let us know your name, wedding date, venue, any extra contact details, any colour palettes and also if there are certain styles and looks you like.
 We work with every single one of our couples on a personal, bespoke level which means that we never fully re-create a design.
 We like all our cakes to be one-offs and utterly personal to each happy couple.
 It’s your wedding day after all and having something unique and special to you would be perfect right?

 Q: I emailed you about a cake so & so months ago.
 Can I pick it up this weekend?